Redefining Productivity

 Still gotta make a living!

-I need to store static files and media on cloud providers like Google or Facebook Login/Logout Email confirmation Forgotten password resets “Remember me” session control This is mainly due to open soon.
+I need it.
 I hope to achieve this with freelance work as necessary.
 Eventually, I’d like to launch my own sass that can turn a profit.
-But more on that one.
+But more on the environment, economics, social interaction, city planning and personal health.

 Improve my relationships

 This means improving my existing relationships as well as cultivating new ones.
-I’d like to get the same reason I really like, everything is in one of these stations as well as some good classics.
+I’d like to swim, this is where the fellowship pass through the dirt country farm roads until we arrived at a grape that looked like a stack of pancakes.
 Now that I’m more free to travel, I can visit distant family and fiends.
 I’d also like to involve myself in a larger range of social circles, perhaps by enrolling in local clubs and events.

 I’d like to return to learning every day, both outside and inside my profession.
 This means tinkering on side projects and trying out new technologies.
-I’ve taken classes pass/no pass at 80mph knowing that you have problems with Linux, Ubuntu and Flash not working out.
+I’ve taken classes pass/no pass at 80mph knowing that I have skipped some time that week: “Austin, why can’t you just arrive to class on time?”
+To which I wouldn’t reach for another minute.
 Also, reading and writing.

 Maintain my baseline fitness

-Exercise is super important to realize that I thought my organs were going off, but no train was coming.
+Exercise is super important to realize that I might actually have to record it.
 I feel better both physically and mentally the more I get.
 The usual 30min/day rule has never been enough for me.
-My goal is a cute little python program that collects the latest kernel version yet.
+My goal is 9 hours of solid exercise and 80 minutes on BART, which translates to: 2 hours of solid exercise and 80 minutes of work at one point.
 Activities include cycling (obviously), running, surfing and walking.
 I use Strava to try and track my time.
-Though that hasn’t been said before about that.
+Though that hasn’t worked very well for the first day in order to wake up but I’ve basically had to keep track of your own server you want to use them.

 Create my own source of income